-By 1912, Samuel H. Hedges was living in this house.
-Hedges was a skilled engineer, and had been serving as president of the Puget Sound Bridge and Dredging Company since 1905.
-During Hedges' tenure as president, the company built Harbor Island, which was then the world's largest man-made island and is still the largest in the U.S. The company also built shipyards on Harbor Island for itself, and has since built thousands of ships of all sorts: 17 wooden ships for World War I, including two of the largest steamships, and subsequently barges, dredges, ferries, tugs, modern naval warships, hydrofoils, destroyers, guided missile frigates, minesweepers, diesel electric hydraulic ships, etc. Under Samuel Hedges' leadership, the company constructed the massive King County Court House in 1914.
-It built Husky Stadium in 1920 (then it consisted only of the lower bowl portion, seating 30,000 people).
-It constructed the Dexter Horton Building in the early 1920's, at the time, the largest office building in the country (Dexter Horton's daughter had lived a few houses away from Hedges on 14th Avenue E.).
+By 1912, Samuel H. Hedges and his wife Jessie were living in this house.
+Hedges was a skilled engineer, and had been serving as president of the Puget Sound Bridge & Dredging Company since 1905.
+During Hedges' tenure as president, the company built Harbor Island, which was then the world's largest man-made island and is still the largest in the U.S. The company also built shipyards on Harbor Island for itself, and has since built thousands of ships of all sorts: 17 wooden ships for World War I, including two of the largest steamships, and subsequently barges, dredges, ferries, tugs, modern naval warships, hydrofoils, destroyers, guided missile frigates, minesweepers, diesel electric hydraulic ships, etc. Under Hedges' leadership, the company also helped in the construction of the King County Court House (1916); Phase I of Husky Stadium (1920); and the Wilsonian Apartments (1923).

 Puget Sound Bridge and Dredging Company built waterworks, railroads, irrigation canals, bridges, mills, harbors, hotels, tunnels, office buildings, and ships.
-It dredged numerous harbors (Seattle, Tacoma, Bellingham, Bremerton, Aberdeen, Olympia, Ballard, Everett, etc.).
-Later on in its history, it built the harbor at Port Townsend, Washington, Memorial Stadium at Seattle Center, the original Lake Washington I-90 Floating Bridge, the original Hood Canal Floating Bridge, approximately 2,000 ships, and much more.
+It dredged numerous harbors (Seattle, Tacoma, Bellingham, Bremerton, Aberdeen, Olympia, Ballard, Everett, etc.) around the Puget Sound area.
+Later on in its history, it built the harbor at Port Townsend; Memorial Stadium at Seattle Center, the original Lake Washington I-90 Floating Bridge; the original Hood Canal Floating Bridge; and approximately 2,000 ships.
 During World War II, the company employed over 50,000 people.

-In 1959, Puget Sound Bridge and Dredging was sold to Lockheed, and became the Lockheed Shipbuilding and Construction Company (Puget Sound Bridge and Dry Dock and Puget Sound Dredging had been spun off).
+In 1959, Puget Sound Bridge and Dredging was sold to Lockheed, and became the Lockheed Shipbuilding & Construction Company (Puget Sound Bridge & Dry Dock and Puget Sound Dredging had been spun off).
 The new company operated in Seattle, building numerous large ships for the U.S. Navy and Coast Guard until 1988 when the shipyard was closed.

-Samuel S. Hedges was a generous man, and in 1916 he built and donated an architecturally significant "Prairie-Style" fraternity house to Sigma Nu on the University of Washington's "Greek Row", at a cost of \$35,000.
-Samuel S. Hedges was president of the Seattle Chamber of Commerce in 1920 and the Washington State

-Chamber of Commerce in 1931.
+Reportedly Hedges was a generous man, and in 1916 he built and donated the "Prairie-Style" Sigma Nu fraternity house on the University of Washington's "Greek Row", at a cost of \$35,000.
+Hedges served as president of the Seattle Chamber of Commerce (1920) and the Washington State Chamber of Commerce (1931).
 He was also a Director of the American Society of Civil Engineers.
-Hedges remained president of the Puget Sound Bridge and Dredging Company until his retirement in 1928.
+Hedges remained president of the Puget Sound Bridge & Dredging Company until his retirement in 1928.
 He died on June 28, 1944 at the age of 78.